-In March 2016, the FASB issued ASU No. 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
+In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
 ASU 2016-09 simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 For public entities, ASU 2016-09 is effective for fiscal years beginning after December 15, 2016, and interim periods within those fiscal years.
-Early adoption is permitted.
-We are currently evaluating the potential impact of adopting this guidance on our consolidated financial statements.
+We will adopt ASU No. 2016-09 on October 1, 2017.
+We do not expect the adoption of this guidance to have a material impact on our consolidated financial statements.

-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses.
+In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments - Credit Losses.
 The ASU sets forth a "current expected credit loss" (CECL) model which requires companies to measure all expected credit losses for financial instruments held at the reporting date based on historical experience, current conditions and reasonable supportable forecasts.
 This replaces the existing incurred loss model and is applicable to the measurement of credit losses on financial assets measured at amortized cost and applies to some off-balance sheet credit exposures.
 This standard is effective for interim and annual periods beginning after December 15, 2019.
 We are currently assessing the impact this standard will have on our consolidated financial statements and disclosures.